TheJoshBrod/jaseci/docs/docs/learn/debugger.md

 ![Example of running debugger](assets/debugger/debugger-complex_function-run.png){: style="display: block; margin: auto;"}

-Now that the debugger is running with our breakpoint, whenever the program is executing reaches a line with a breakpoint it will halt and show you with the menu below.
+Now that the debugger is running with our breakpoint, whenever the program execution reaches a line with a breakpoint it will halt and show you with the menu below.

 #### Debugger Options (in green):